davidgiven/fluxengine/doc/disk-brother.md

 They are completely not PC compatible in every possible way other than the size.

 Different word processors use different disk formats --- the only ones supported by FluxEngine are the 120kB and 240kB 3.5" formats.
-The default options are for the 240kB format.
-For the 120kB format, which is 40 track, do `fluxengine read brother -s :t=1-79x2`.
+Use the `--120` and `--240` options to select which one.

 Apparently about 20% of Brother word processors have alignment issues which means that the disks can't be read by FluxEngine (because the tracks on the disk don't line up with the position of the head in a PC drive).
 The word processors themselves solved this by microstepping until they found where the real track is, but normal PC drives aren't capable of doing this.
-Particularly with the 120kB disks, you might want to fiddle with the start track (e.g.
+Particularly with the 120kB disks, you might want to fiddle with the head bias (e.g.
-`:t=0-79x2`) to get a clean read.
+`--drive.head_bias=3`) to get a clean read.
 Keep an eye on the bad sector map that's dumped at the end of a read.
-My word processor likes to put logical track 0 on physical track 3, which means that logical track 77 is on physical track 80;
-luckily my PC drive can access track 80.
+My word processor likes to put logical track 0 on physical track 3, which means that logical track 77 is on physical track 80, so I need that `head_bias` value of 3; luckily my PC drive can access track 80.

 Using FluxEngine to *write* disks isn't a problem, so the simplest solution is to use FluxEngine to create a new disk, with the tracks